dotlang/language/README.md

 Note that when using type for alias to a function, you have to specify input names too.
 `type comparer := func (x:int, y:int) -> bool;`

+You can also use type to resolve type ambiguity.
+When you import two modules which have types with the same name.

 ###import

 You can import a module using this statement: